List of New Hampshire historical markers (101–125): 122. Mount Washington Hotel / Bretton Woods Monetary Conference

 "This site in the town of Carroll, named 'Bretton Woods' in 1903 to recall the original land grant of 1772, was chosen in July 1944 as the location of one of the most important meetings of the 20th century.
 Convened by the allied nations before the end of WWII and attended by representatives of 44 countries, the Bretton Woods Conference established regulations for the international monetary system following the war.
 The conference created the International Monetary Fund and the future World Bank, and linked the exchange rate of world currencies to the value of gold."

 Note: this marker was erected in 1978.
+The text about Bretton Woods has been revised at least once; the text listed above has been in place since at least 2009.
+(Note: As of 1993, the text was: "In 1944 the United States government chose the Mount Washington Hotel as the side for a gathering of representatives of 44 countries.
+This was to be the famed Bretton Woods Monetary Conference.
+The conference established the World Bank, set the gold standard at $35 an ounce, and chose the American dollar as the backbone of international exchange.
+The meeting provided the world with a badly needed post war currency stability.")